 - Miniconda/Anaconda We recommend that you install Miniconda (Miniconda is a stripped down version of Anaconda; Anaconda is optional for intermediate users).
-If you already have an existing installation, there is no need to reinstall. - Recommended: Select add to path - Recommended: Select "Install for individual user" - Java SE Development Kit 8 (1.8) (need to register for a free account) - If your COMSOL version is 6.0 or newer, you may instead install Java 11. - COMSOL Multiphysics 5.4 or newer (requires purchase of license; only based package needed, which includes the COMSOL Java API) - Once COMSOL is installed, alter 'File System Access' permissions via File → Preferences → Security → Methods and Java Libraries → File System Access → All Files. - NEURON 7.6.7 or newer (newer versions have been released, but compatibility has yet to be confirmed; choose appropriate installer depending on operating system; install auxiliary software as prompted by NEURON installer) - Depending on your operating system, some additional dependencies may be required.
+If you already have an existing installation, there is no need to reinstall. - Recommended: Select add to path - Recommended: Select "Install for individual user" - Java SE Development Kit 8 (1.8) (need to register for a free account) - If your COMSOL version is 6.0 or newer, you may instead install Java 11. - COMSOL Multiphysics 5.4 or newer (requires purchase of license; only base package needed, which includes the COMSOL Java API) - Once COMSOL is installed, alter 'File System Access' permissions via File \rightarrow Preferences \rightarrow Security \rightarrow Methods and Java Libraries \rightarrow File System Access \rightarrow All Files. - NEURON 7.6.7 or newer (newer versions have been released, but compatibility has yet to be confirmed; choose appropriate installer depending on operating system; install auxiliary software as prompted by NEURON installer) - Depending on your operating system, some additional dependencies may be required.
 Make sure to follow the installation instructions carefully. - NEURON must be in your PATH in order to run simulations.
 Either choose the add to path option during installation, or on Linux, you can add to your bash profile: export PATH=<path/to/neuron/>:\$PATH.
 The NEURON path should end with bin.

 Users may also download a text editor or integrated development environment (IDE) of their choosing to view/edit code (e.g., Atom, Visual Studio Code, IntelliJ IDEA).
-For Java code, full autocomplete functionality requires adding both the path to the COMSOL installation ending in plugins as well as the path ASCENT\PATH/bin/json-20190722.jar to the list of available libraries (usually from within the IDE's project settings).
+For Java code, full autocomplete functionality requires adding both the path to the COMSOL installation ending in plugins as well as the path ASCENT_PATH/bin/json-20190722. jar to the list of available libraries (usually from within the IDE's project settings).
+To run code in your IDE, newer version of COMSOL may also require you to check the box File>Preferences>Security>Methods and Java Libraries>Allow access to network sockets.